wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(h) Space: O(1)

+### Missing Number
+    **Solve**
+        1. Need a bit of math to solve this. since we know the list size and constraint that in the list there should only be number 0..n (and missing 1 of the number)
+        2. What we can do is use math operation `n * (n+1)/2` to find the expected sum in case we don't have any missing number and subtract by the actual sum in the input, that's the missing number

+    **Complexity** Time:O(1) Space:O(1)

 ### Palindrome Number

     _Default case_, if x is negative or x is not 0 but %10 == 0, we can never